 The garden is sheltered and feels very private, with a patio-area that has far-reaching views across the countryside.
 For guests who wish to bring their dog on holiday, the great benefit is that the garden is fully enclosed.
 For all guests to enjoy there is a footpath leading down into the valley just a few steps away and on the other side of the village there is a lovely peaceful area of woodland with a babbling brook to explore.

-The child age restriction is out of care for very young children on the stairs.
-Babes in arms, up to 6 months, are welcome.
+The child age restriction is in place out of care for very young children on the stairs, which are traditional turning cottage stairs.
+Babes in arms, up to 6 months, are most welcome.